Higher genus relative and orbifold Gromov-Witten invariants: Local Model

 In addition, we have

-Since the irreducible component containing the non-relative and non-orbifold marked point $p$ maps to $D_\infty$, the target always degenerates at $D_\infty$.
-Therefore, there is at least one factor of (\ref{contribution-infty-pushforward}) from contributions at $D_\infty$.
+Since the irreducible component containing the non-relative and non-orbifold marked point $p$ maps to $D_\infty$, the target always expands at $D_\infty$.
+Therefore, there is exactly one factor of (\ref{contribution-infty-pushforward}) from contributions at $D_\infty$.

 Each factor of (\ref{contribution-0-pushforward}) and (\ref{contribution-infty-pushforward}) is of positive power in $r$ and contributes at least one $r$.
-Therefore, to extract the coefficient of $r^0$, there can be only one such factor, which, of course, has to be the factor (\ref{contribution-infty-pushforward}) from the only stable vertex over the infinity divisor.
-Note that the term $\on{ev}^*_p(c_1(L))$ also disappears, because its product with (\ref{contribution-0-pushforward}) and (\ref{contribution-infty-pushforward}) only produce positive powers of $r$.
+Therefore, to extract the coefficient of $r^0$, there can be only one such factor, which, of course, has to be the factor (\ref{contribution-infty-pushforward}) from the only stable vertex over the infinity divisor (there is only one stable vertex over the infinity because there are only unstable vertices over $0$ and the decorated graph is connected).
+Note that the term $\on{ev}^*_p(c_1(L))$ also disappears, because its product with (\ref{contribution-0-pushforward}) and (\ref{contribution-infty-pushforward}) only produces positive powers of $r$.
 Therefore, the fixed locus is described by the decorated graph with one stable vertex of full genus $g$ over the infinity section $D_\infty$ and $m$ unstable vertices over the zero section $\mathcal D_r$.

-The appearance of the target descendant class $\psi_\infty$ will also contribute positive power of $r$, hence the terms involving $\psi_\infty$ are not allowed either.
+The appearance of higher powers of the target descendant class $\psi_\infty$ in the expansion of (\ref{contribution-infty-pushforward}) will also contribute positive power of $r$, hence the terms involving $\psi_\infty$ are not allowed either.

-Then we extract the coefficient of $s^0$, the result is exactly (\ref{identity-orbifold-rubber}).
+Then we extract the coefficient of $s^0$, the result is exactly the right-hand side of (\ref{identity-orbifold-rubber}).

 \end{proof}

 We consider the invariant